Practice Resources

 Oral health professionals are reminded that they are ultimately accountable and responsible for understanding and interpreting any limits or conditions that might appear in Ministry Regulations and BCCOHP Bylaws regarding restricted titles and scope of practice.
 Please reach out to BCCOHP’s Professional Practice team if you have any questions regarding the provision of any aspect of practice or defined restricted activities.

-Learn more about the standards and guidance development initiative >>
+Learn about the standards development project >>

 Oral health professionals must meet clinical and ethical expectations for practice